How can students and teachers benefit from taking part?

 Read more: ARTiculation Impact Report

-How has ARTiculation had an impact on you?
+How has ARTiculation had an impact on you as a student?

 Romy Loughman, ARTiculation 2016 Speaker, Brighton and Hove City College

 For me personally the opportunity of competing in the Articulation Prize has been significant in helping me develop my confidence, presentation skills and the ability to express my views on any subject matter.